hiddenpalaceorg/ps2exe/README.md

     - Panasonic 3DO can be detected if the word "CD-ROM" can be found at 0x38 in the .img.
     - Microsoft Xbox games can be detected if 'default.xbe' is present on the disc.
 Some prototypes will either be on normal DVD-Rs with a normal PC readable file system, some prototypes will use the xbox file system as its first partition, and some will be on pressed discs that use two partitions (a dvd video partition followed by a xbox file system partition where game data is stored).
     - Default case - mark disc as Asset if no other match is found (still return latest modified file data just in case).
-11. (?) add edccchk support for cd based images (https://github.com/claunia/edccchk). scan images for edc/ecc consistency to check for errors. add results to a column on the sheet.
+11. (HIGH PRIORITY) add edccchk support for cd based images (https://github.com/claunia/edccchk). scan images for edc/ecc consistency to check for errors. add results to a column on the sheet. it'd be great if it would just return a list of the affected sectors and possible files if errors are found, and "No errors" if no errors are found.
+(HIGH PRIORITY)
 12. detect media type (CD-R or DVD-R). unsure if we can do this.